tel: +48 888 99 98 98

 112.20 ZŁ

-Give us a call tel: +48 888 99 98 98 or get in touch through contact form on our website.
-You can check the mass and the shape of neodymium magnets in our force calculator force calculator
+Give us a call tel: +48 888 99 98 98 or get in touch through form on our website.
+You can check the mass as well as the shape of neodymium magnet in our force calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.